Cerebral spinal fluid (CSF) collection

 Cerebrospinal fluid (CSF) collection is a test to look at the fluid that surrounds the brain and spinal cord.

 CSF acts as a cushion, protecting the brain and spine from injury.
 The fluid is normally clear.
+It has the same consistency as water.
 The test is also used to measure pressure in the spinal fluid.

 Spinal tap; Ventricular puncture; Lumbar puncture; Cisternal puncture; Cerebrospinal fluid culture